Keep your vehicles and equipment clean

 You must thoroughly clean equipment, vehicles and any items used to treat weeds before leaving a site.

 Plant fragments, seeds, soil or mud containing seeds of a declared weed are all forms of contamination.

-Types of vehicles and equipment for cleaning can include any of the following:
+Types of vehicles and equipment for cleaning can include:

 - cars, motorbikes, ATVs and quad bikes

 - tractors and implements (slashers)

 - harvesting equipment

 - backpacks, clothing and footwear.